 You can fly direct to the Philippines from Australia departing either Sydney (via Qantas, Philippine Airlines, and Cebu Pacific), Melbourne (via Philippine Airlines) and Brisbane (via Philippine Airlines), landing in Manila.

 Flights from Australia to Manila usually take up to 8.5 hours.
 From NAIA, you’ll find it’s very easy to fly domestically to other parts of the Philippines.

-Some airlines even offer direct flights from these transit cities to other international airports in the Philippines.
+If you’re happy to transit, you can also reach the Philippines via cities like Bangkok, Singapore, Kuala Lumpur or Hong Kong.
+Some airlines even offer direct flights from these cities to other international airports in the Philippines.
 If you’re flying in from Asia, you might want to consider these international airports, especially if your travel itinerary includes the following: